2018 BayMarin Ministry Plan

 - Volunteer opportunities in Children’s Ministry provide not only the opportunity for adults to serve our children, but to also form and deepen relationships with each other as they serve together.

 Children create naturally and freely without inhibition.
 This ability will be highlighted and encouraged throughout all activities on Sunday morning and through service projects as well.
-The Sunday morning experience will integrate art, science, cooking, drama, games and technology in order to foster the creative development of all of the children.
+The Sunday morning experience will integrate art, science, cooking, games, technology and maker’s space in order to foster the creative development of all of the children.

 - We will continue to create, adapt, and carry out rich lessons that fit well with the children in the BayMarin community.